-Provident Behavioral Health created the society to provide like-minded donors meaningful opportunities for engagement, networking, and charitably give now and in the future.
+Provident Behavioral Health created the society to provide donors meaningful opportunities for engagement, networking, and to charitably give now and in the future.
 Planned Giving takes many forms, providing additional income for you and/or your heirs, reducing income and estate taxes, relieving you and your heirs of complicated financial management responsibilities and helping to fulfill your personal, humanitarian and charitable objectives.

 The following are a few ways Planned Giving can be structured:

 An outright gift of cash qualifies for a full charitable deduction for most donors who itemize their federal income tax returns.